E-CAM/E-CAM-Library/Classical-MD-Modules/modules/PIcore/readme.rst

 768                 1108.306
 ==================  ===========

-and for the strong scaling (where the number of core are doubled from 4 to 384 but the system size is fixed) Strong Scaling:
+and for the strong scaling (where the number of core are doubled from 4 to 384 but the system size is fixed equal to 768 times the original system size considered for one core/processor for weak scaling) Strong Scaling:

 ==================  =============
 Number of MPI Core  timesteps/s ?